 Bringelly Road Upgrade

-The Australian and NSW governments are upgrading Bringelly Road as part of the Western Sydney Infrastructure Plan, a 10 year, $3.6 billion road investment program.
+The Australian and NSW governments are upgrading Bringelly Road between Camden Valley Way, Leppington and The Northern Road Bringelly as part of the Western Sydney Infrastructure Plan, a 10 year, $3.6 billion road investment program.

 Updates and announcements

 The first section of the upgraded Bringelly Road was opened to traffic in December 2015.
-The new traffic lanes are the first to open as part of the Western Sydney Infrastructure Plan.
+The new traffic lanes in the Bringelly Road Upgrade Stage 1 were the first to open as part of the Western Sydney Infrastructure Plan.

-The Bringelly Road Upgrade will deliver new and upgraded roads to support integrated transport in the region and capitalise on the economic benefits from developing a western Sydney airport at Badgerys Creek.
+The Bringelly Road Upgrade will deliver new and upgraded roads to support integrated transport in the region and capitalise on the economic benefits from developing the Western Sydney Airport at Badgerys Creek.
 It will also improve safety, increase road capacity and reduce congestion and travel times in the future.

 The Bringelly Road Upgrade will be delivered in two stages:

-- Stage 1: 5.7km between Camden Valley Way and King Street
+- Stage 1: 5.7 kilometres between Camden Valley Way and King Street

-- Stage 2: 4.3km between King Street and The Northern Road.
+- Stage 2: 4.3 kilometres between King Street and The Northern Road.

-Roads and Maritime is also developing a proposal to upgrade the intersection of The Northern Road and Bringelly Road, Bringelly to a grade separated intersection (overpass).
+Roads and Maritime is also developing a proposal to upgrade the intersection of The Northern Road and Bringelly Road, Bringelly to a grade separated intersection (underpass).